-CPRIT's investments have played a critical role in connecting universities, researchers, private companies, hospitals, Research activity associated with CPRIT is enhancing Texas' position in a number of related industries.
+Research activity associated with CPRIT is enhancing Texas' position in a number of related industries. outcomes throughout the country and, indeed, the entire world.

-clinics, and physicians across Texas in the battle against cancer.
-CPRIT has recruited 213 cancer researchers and their labs to Texas.
-CPRIT's efforts have resulted in 160 new clinical studies with more than 26,213 patients enrolled through CPRIT programs.
-CPRIT has delivered 6.6 million prevention services to Texans from every county in the state.
-CPRIT funded academic grantees and companies have raised \$4.96 billion in non-state follow-on funding above contract award.
+Research activity associated with CPRIT is enhancing Texas' position in a number mentioned previously, CPRIT scholars have received numerous prestigious awards including the 2018 Nobel Prize in physiology or medicine awarded to Dr. James Allison, (along with Tasuku Honjo) for his work in cancer immunotherapy.
+In September 2020, multiple CPRIT award recipient Dr. Zhijian "James" Chen received the 2020 William B. Coley Award for Distinguished Research in Basic and Tumor Immunology from the Cancer Research Institute.
+CPRIT's investments have played a critical role in connecting universities, researchers, private companies, hospitals, clinics, and physicians across Texas in the battle against cancer.
+CPRIT has recruited 253 cancer researchers and their labs to Texas.
+CPRIT's efforts have resulted in 202 new clinical studies with more than 33.574 patients enrolled through CPRIT programs.
+CPRIT has delivered 7.58 million prevention services to Texans from every county in the state.
+CPRIT-funded academic grantees and companies have raised \$7.183 billion in non-state followon funding above contract awards.
 In addition to helping save lives, these grants have the potential to generate significant returns to CPRIT as well.
-CPRIT has funded research projects which have resulted in over 3,400 publications and more than 600 new development have been and will continue to be significant.
-The Perryman Group estimates that if Texas achieves a concentration in the biomedical industry (pharmaceuticals and medical equipment) by 2045 equivalent to that of the US, incremental gains would include \$17.8 billion in annual gross product
+CPRIT has funded research projects which have resulted in over 1,370 publications and more than 47 patents filed and 27 granted in the 2021 fiscal year.
+13